|Values are valid only on day of printing.|

 Diagnosis of acute hepatitis B infection

-Identifying acute hepatitis B virus (HBV) infection in the serologic window period when hepatitis B surface antigen and anti-hepatitis B surface are negative
+Identifying acute hepatitis B virus (HBV) infection in the serologic window period when hepatitis B surface antigen (HBsAg) and antihepatitis B surface (anti-HBs) are negative

-Differentiation between acute and chronic/past hepatitis B infection in the presence of positive anti-hepatitis B core
+Differentiation between acute and chronic or past hepatitis B infection in the presence of positive antihepatitis B core.

 See Viral Hepatitis Serologic Profile in Special Instructions and The Laboratory Approach to the Diagnosis and Monitoring of Hepatitis B Infection in Publications.